Mechanical Keyboard Guide

 Two concepts that matter more than most people realize

-Actuation vs bottom-out: a switch activates before the key hits the bottom.
-If you smash every key to the floor, you’re “bottoming out,” which can be tiring and loud.
-Many people learn to type lighter on mechanical boards over time.
+Actuation vs bottom-out - a switch activates before the key hits the bottom.
+If you hit every key hard, you are bottoming out, which can be tiring and loud.

-Stabilizers: large keys (space, enter, shift) use stabilizers.
-Good stabilizers make the keyboard feel premium even with average switches.
-Rattly stabilizers can make an expensive board feel cheap.
+Stabilizers - large keys like space, enter, and shift use stabilizers.
+Good stabilizers make the board feel better.
+Rattly ones make even an expensive board feel cheap.

 Hot-swap vs soldered (what it really means)

-For a first board, hot-swap is the smart move.
+For a first board, hot-swap is the easy choice.

 Prebuilt vs custom (a calmer framing)

 Prebuilt is for people who want to type now.
-Custom is for people who enjoy the build process itself.
+Custom is for people who want the build process.

 Minute 21–25: Sound and feel are a system